The jwt vmod allows for the manipulation, creation, and verification of JWT and JWS tokens.

 TIME .get_iat()

-parameter of the JWT payload.
-You must call reader.has_iat()
+Get the iat claim parsed from the JWT payload.
+You must call

-before calling this function to make sure you have an iat
+reader.has_iat() before calling this function to make sure you have

 Arguments: None